updated Summer 2018

 Read more: COMO’s Cost of Living Series

 Spain has a health care system that is free to workers contributing to social security.
-Nevertheless, around 18% of people opt for private health care.
-If you are European, your EHIC card will work while in Spain; those from other countries will have to take out private insurance before applying for a visa.
-Private plans must have 30,000 euros worth of coverage and include repatriation.
+Nevertheless, around 18% of Spaniards opt for private health care.
+If you are European, your EHIC card will work while in Spain in nearly all public hospitals; those from other countries will have to take out private insurance before applying for a visa.
+Private plans must have 30,000 euros worth of coverage and include repatriation if used for visa purposes.

 If you’re working with a language assistant program, you’ll receive private health care from your assigned province along with a booklet about coverage and offices.